Get In Touch

 What Does a Dry Room Do?

-The primary function of a dry room is to keep humidity levels low.
+As we mentioned previously, the primary function of a dry room is to keep humidity levels low.
 This is achieved through advanced dehumidification systems and HVAC (Heating, Ventilation, and Air Conditioning) controls.

 In a typical room, humidity levels can range from 30% to 50%.